Offshore renewable energy

 The functions of the Regulator will be fully cost recovered through a combination of fees and levies collected from regulated entities.
 A fully cost recovered regime allows the Regulator to deliver high quality regulatory services and ensure the costs of administering the regulatory framework are borne by industry.

 Offshore wind energy is harnessed by taking advantage of the force of sea winds.
-The wind turns the large propellor-like blades of a turbine around a rotor spinning a generator and creating electricity.
+The wind turns the blades of a turbine around a rotor spinning a generator and creating electricity.
 For more information see the offshore wind energy brochure.

 The global offshore wind sector has undergone rapid expansion in recent years with major advances in technology and cost reductions, making offshore wind an increasingly competitive option for large scale energy generation.
 Australia possesses world class offshore wind resources with the potential to attract significant investment.
 See the supply and demand potential for offshore wind energy in Australia for further insights.